 Finally, and at long last, the last show for the spring quarter is Show #186, June 13, my interview with Prof. Vance Ricks of Guilford College.
 Vance has written an insightful article about the nature of gossip online, drawing on sociological and philosophical views of gossip and rumor-mongering applied to social media.
 We discussed the nature of gossip and reputation in the social and online spheres, as well as the role that technology plays in both amplifying and diminishing these age-old practices.
 As a bonus, this show was recorded in KZSU’s East Coast Studios, my euphemism for a live recording in my basement studio!

 I am in the process of setting the schedule for the summer quarter, which commences in the first week of July.
 Stay tuned, and look for the schedule to be posted by the end of June.
-Thanks as always for listening!
+Thanks as always for listening!by

 A semester of much administrative and other work left little time for posting new shows, even though they were “in the can” and even aired on KZSU-FM, Hearsay Culture’s home station.
 So, as a holiday gift, I’m now posting the last three shows of the fall quarter.